 - Support 16-bit colour vs JPG’s 8-bit

-How can I open an HEIC file?
+How do I open an HEIC file in Windows 10?

 When you do this they’ll be converted to JPEGs automatically.
 When you choose to share via Mail you'll get to choose which size - always go for the original (maximum) file size if you want to retain the best quality.